HTTP-RPC/Kilo/README.md

 ...
 ```

-String values are automatically wrapped in double-quotes and escaped.
-All other values are encoded via `toString()` with the exception of `java.util.Date`, which is encoded as a long value representing epoch time.

 Due to its compact and tabular nature, CSV is ideally suited to serializing the results of relational database queries.
-HTTP-RPC's `ResultSetAdapter` class implements the `Iterable` interface and makes each row in a JDBC result set appear as an instance of `Map`, allowing query results to be efficiently serialized to either JSON or CSV. `ResultSetAdapter` is discussed in more detail later.
+HTTP-RPC's `ResultSetAdapter` class implements the `Iterable` interface and makes each row in a JDBC result set appear as an instance of `Map`, allowing query results to be efficiently serialized to either JSON or CSV. `ResultSetAdapter` is discussed in more detail [later](#resultsetadapter-and-parameters).

 The `CSVDecoder` class deserializes a CSV document as an iterable sequence of maps.
 Rather than reading the entire payload into memory and returning the data as a list, `CSVDecoder` returns a cursor over the records in the document.
 This allows a consumer to read records essentially as they are being produced, reducing memory consumption and improving throughput.